Pr0meTheuSS/CurveClass/README.md

 # CurveClass
-Programm for analysis and classification a algebraic curve second order
+Programm for analysis and classification an algebraic curve second order